-Applicants having questions or requiring clarification or interpretation of any section within this RFP must address these issues via the MBCC website on or before January 11, 2019 at 5:00 p.m.
-Questions shall be submitted using the online MBCC RFP Question and Answer Request found at http://mbcc.mt.gov/Funding/Grant-Offerings, under #19-02 (W).
-Clear reference to the section, page, and item in question must be included in the request.
+Applicants having questions or requiring clarification or interpretation of any section within this RFP must address these issues via the MBCC website on or before September 18, 2020 at 5:00 p.m.
+Questions shall be submitted using the online MBCC RFP Question and Answer Request form found at http://mbcc.mt.gov/Funding/Grant-Offerings, under # 20-11 (W).
+Clear reference to the section, page and item in question must be included in the request.
 Questions received after the deadline will not be considered.
 Program specific questions cannot be addressed during the solicitation period.

-Written responses to all questions received by the deadline will be posted on the MBCC website, under #19-02 (W) RFP Question and Answer Request.
+Written responses to all questions received by the deadline will be posted on the MBCC website within seven calendar days, under #20-11 (W) RFP Question and Answer Request.
 Applicants should consult the RFP Question and Answer Requests prior to posting a question to avoid duplication and prior to submitting an application to avoid missing potentially assistive material.
 Any other form of interpretation of this RFP will not be binding upon MBCC.